USEPA/WNTR/documentation/getting_started.rst

 * Open the example file within an IDE like Spyder and run or step through the file.

-Additional examples
+Example Files
 -----------------------

-WNTR comes with additional examples that illustrate advanced use cases, including:
+WNTR comes with Python code examples that illustrate advanced use cases, including:

 * `Pipe leak, stochastic simulation example <https://github.com/USEPA/WNTR/blob/main/examples/stochastic_simulation.py>`_:
   This example runs multiple hydraulic simulations of a pipe leak scenario where the location and duration are drawn from probability distributions.